 Be a positive influence on our mining partners.

-• Continue to explore opportunities of partnering with operators on community engagement initiatives
+• Continued to explore opportunities of partnering with operators on community engagement initiatives

 Engaging with our operators